henryjameslau/henryjameslau.github.io/_posts/2018-12-12-accessible-colour-palettes.md

 These work quite well with 6/10 smiley faces for normal vision and 2 of the colour blind modes.

-With I want hue, you can set colours and lock them so if you need to use a certain colour that is possible too, for example if you had to include one brand colour and find 4 other colours there were equally distinct.
+With I Want Hue, you can set colours and lock them so if you need to use a certain colour that is possible too, for example if you had to include one brand colour and find 4 other colours there were equally distinct.

 ## Conclusion